voxel51/fiftyone/docs/source/user_guide/config.rst

 Setting App environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FiftyOne App config settings may be customized on a per-session basis by
+App config settings may be customized on a per-session basis by setting the
-setting the `FIFTYONE_APP_XXX` environment variable(s) for the desired App
+`FIFTYONE_APP_XXX` environment variable(s) for the desired App config settings.
-config settings.

 When `fiftyone` is imported, all App config environment variables are applied,
 as per the order of precedence described above.